refinedev/refine/documentation/docs/packages/data-providers/appwrite/index.md

 :::

 Now that we've created our collections, we can create and list documents.
-Let's list the posts and categories that we have created by Appwrite with **refine**.
+Let's list the posts and categories that we have created by Appwrite with **Refine**.

 <details>
 <summary>Show Code</summary>